sdogruyol/crystal_for_rubyists/book/chapter-07.md

     x + y

-Okay, that's quite an output but actually it's great.
+Okay, that's quite a scary output but actually it's great.
 Our Crystal code didn't compile and also told us that there's no overload for `Int32#+` and showed us the possible overloads.
-This is a `compiler time error` meaning that your code didn't compile and you catch error before running the code.
+This is a `compile time error` meaning that our code didn't compile and we catch the error before running the program.
 Lovely!

 Now let's add some types and restrict that method to only accept `Number`s.